 All this has led to great interest in finding uses for CO2 that add value.
-Private equity, philanthropy, governments are funding development projects.
-Efforts include a privately funded competition with a $20 million prize for the best use of carbon dioxide.2 This interest has led to a significant effort to commercialize processes which convert CO2 to chemicals.
+Private equity, philanthropy, and governments are funding development projects.
+Efforts include a privately funded competition with a $20 million prize for the best use of carbon dioxide.
+This interest has led to a significant effort to commercialize processes that convert CO2 to chemicals.

 A third challenge is that the quantities of CO2 available are huge.
-The economics of the chemical market will likely be drastically effected by the influx of large quantities of specific products so that the chemicals may have less than fuel value.
-The use of current prices does not reflect the ultimate process economics.
+The economics of the chemical market will likely be drastically affected by the influx of large quantities of specific products so the chemicals may have less than fuel value.
+The use of current prices does not reflect the ultimate processing economics.

 A number of companies are commercializing CO2 utilization technologies.
 Some have demonstrated the use of biobased CO2 utilization.
 There is a lot of waste heat that can be used in the pyrolysis process which could be directed to this process.
 Approaches that directly capture the carbon dioxide without needing a high energy conversion step are very attractive.
 A wide variety of these will be needed because the scale of polymer production is not matched with the amount of CO2 which needs to be sequestered.
 Any product could potentially flood the market.
 The cost of process integration costs and/or CO2 collection need to be considered.